 Hire virtual support

 Whether you're adding a virtual assistant or hiring a live remote virtual receptionist to join your team, virtual support will make your work so much easier!
 They can do everything that an in-house assistant could do - answering your phone calls, scheduling appointments, and generally helping to organize your business, so that you do not have to.
 Because they're remote, you don't have the overhead costs of office space, and because they are contract (and typically part time), you don't have the payroll costs for holidays, sick days, etc. You know I'm a big fan of delegation when it makes sense in your business, and hiring some extra hands to make light work of organizing your business always makes sense!
+However, make sure you stick to the correct hiring process and also perform a background check from companies such as Sterling Check of the person you intend to hire.

 Regular team meetings